exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Returns: True if role was found and destroyed false otherwise

 #### Parameters:
- -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role -- dynamic (boolean) â True if the role you want to destroy is a dynamic role defaults to static role [default: False]
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role
+ - dynamic (boolean) -- True if the role you want to destroy is a dynamic role defaults to static role [default: False]

 **Return type:** boolean